-Welcome to the first installment of ICONS: A series of stories exploring the locals who make Banff National Park exceptional.
+Welcome to the first instalment of ICONS: A series of stories exploring the locals who make Banff National Park exceptional.
 Read about a life with dogs: Megan Routley, Kingmik Dog Sled Tours.

 It starts with a few small barks.